Why you don’t have to save

 “You cannot manage your life if you do not manage your self.
 You cannot manage your self if you do not manage your choices.
 Manage your choices, and you will manage your life.” – Dr. Shad Helmstetter

-This week I read an article by a high-school teacher who was describing how, almost every time she assigns work to the class, one smart mouthed teen asks “do I have to do it?”
+This week I read an article by a high-school teacher who was describing how, almost every time she assigns work to the class, one smart-mouthed teen asks “do I have to do it?”
 Her answer is always the same, “No!”

-The first time this happens during a semester, her response is greeted by stunned silence and then, as she goes on to say “you don’t HAVE to do anything, except face the consequences of the choices you’ve made” there is usually at least one set of teenage eyeballs rolling towards the ceiling.
+The first time this happens during a semester, her response is greeted by stunned silence and then, as she goes on to say “you don’t HAVE to do anything, except facing the consequences of the choices you’ve made” there is usually at least one set of teenage eyeballs rolling towards the ceiling.
 What I loved about her response is that it’s true.

 One of the watershed moments of growing up is reaching that point where you have to come to terms with the fact that it doesn’t matter whether or not you want to do something, sometimes things just have to get done.
 As adults, there are so many situations where we choose to do things that aren’t exciting/easy/enjoyable simply because, as much as we don’t want to be doing what we’re doing, it’s still a better option than dealing with the consequences of not doing it.
 It can be a tough lesson to learn but, when you grasp it and apply it, life gets a lot easier.
 This is just as true for finances as it is for schoolwork.